-Often companies waste many efforts and money on new customers’ acquisition, while ignoring their existing customers.
+Often companies waste much efforts and money on new customers’ acquisition, while ignoring their existing customers.

-Do you know that increasing customer retention by 5% can lead to an increase in profits of 25%-95%.
+Do you know that increasing customer retention by 5% can lead to an increase in profits by 25%-95%?
 By comparison, the likelihood of converting an existing customer into a repeat customer is 60-70%.
 Does this mean that it is time to foster the efforts in a new direction and focus on customer retention?
 Let’s delve deeper into it.
 Read the article: “Customer Acquisition Vs Customer Retention”.

 Customer Acquisition Vs Customer Retention

 To acquire or retain.
 That is the question.
 To find out if new or existing customers are the most valuable to your business, and where you should focus your efforts, we’ve weighed up the pros and cons…

 Whether to focus on customer acquisition or retention is a time-old debate, which continues to split the views of business professionals.
 Times are changing, competition is growing and buyer trends are shifting.
 For these reasons, it is more important than ever for businesses to understand what yields the best results.

 Great importance is often placed upon acquiring new customers, it’s seen as a quick and effective way of increasing sales revenue.
 However, in reality it can take longer and costs up to seven times more than retaining an existing customer.
 Customer acquisition is necessary, but it cannot work in isolation.
 Of course, all businesses need to attract new customers, but once a customer is gained, focus should be given to retaining that customer and developing a long-term relationship with them.
 Building strong relationships with your customers is another way of acquiring more customers through referrals.

 Will these types of incentives attract loyal customers?

 Key Point: Customer acquisition is vital to grow.